Pacific Highway (Australia): Kariong to Hexham

-The section of what was formerly Pacific Highway from Wiseman's Ferry Road junction at Kariong, through to Pacific Highway exit at Gosford (adjacent to Brian McGowan Bridge), has been redeclared as Central Coast Highway with route number A49.
-Then the highway continues north without a route number through the Central Coast suburbs of Ourimbah and Wyong as a regional route before meeting with a spur of Pacific Motorway near Doyalson numbered as route A43.
-At this point Pacific Highway is signed route A43 for most of its length, and is a four-lane regional highway passing Lake Macquarie and on through the suburbs of the cities of Lake Macquarie and Newcastle before rejoining route A1 at Hexham.
+The section of the former Pacific Highway from the Wiseman’s Ferry Road junction at Kariong to the Gosford exit near Brian McGowan Bridge was redesignated as the Central Coast Highway, A49.
+North of Gosford, the highway continues without a route number through the Central Coast suburbs of Ourimbah and Wyong, before connecting with a spur of the Pacific Motorway near Doyalson, signed as route A43.
+At this point, the Pacific Highway is signed as route A43 for most of its length, forming a four- to six-lane regional highway that passes Lake Macquarie and continues through the suburbs of Lake Macquarie and Newcastle before rejoining route A1 at Hexham.

-From Bennetts Green to Sandgate it is supplemented by the Newcastle Inner City Bypass, through New Lambton and Jesmond.
-Two sections of the bypass, Bennetts Green-Rankin Park and Jesmond-Sandgate, are of motorway standard.
+From Bennetts Green to Sandgate, the highway is paralleled by the Newcastle Inner City Bypass, which runs through New Lambton and Jesmond.

 North of Hexham

-From Hexham, Pacific Highway passes up the NSW north coast to Brunswick Heads where it becomes Pacific Motorway through to Brisbane.
+From Hexham, the Pacific Highway passes through the Mid North Coast and Northern Rivers region to Brunswick Heads where it becomes the Pacific Motorway continuing to Brisbane.